yakatyansh/amfoss-tasks/task-00/readtask0.md

-## Installing Ubuntu on my system.
+# Installing Ubuntu on my system.
-I am daily driving a macbook which obviously runs MacOS so i didn't need to install ubuntu.I have increased the use of terminal now and i am familiarising with Git.
+I am daily driving a Machine with MacOS so i didn't require to install ubuntu.
+However I have added and removed dual booting from my previous windows machine with i3 8th gen and it took me one whole day.